erikedin/Nona.jl/ISSUES.md

 - Create a simple REPL instead of using the Julia REPL
 - Code comments
 - Show the number of solutions
+- Starting a new game in the REPL